 - Family size

-The next type of audience segmentation is behavioral.
-With this, you focus on a customer’s buying and shopping behaviors.
+The next type of audience segmentation in marketing is behavioral segmentation.
+With behavioral segmentation, you focus on a customer’s buying and shopping behaviors.
 This doesn’t necessarily relate to how they’ve behaved around you, but maybe the competition.

 When tracking a customer’s behavior, you might study: